Zooglon/qms/Readme.md

 - Become a supplier button on the main form.
 - restart form button on page
 - bug - why does concrete slab not reset the form - FIXED
-- All intro and completion text in for the building quotes

-<h4>END Have dones - </h4>

-from 18th Jan list -

-[
-Government grants are available, to check you availability click here: https://www.gov.uk/find-funding-for-land-or-farms
+- All intro and completion text in for the building quotes [ Government grants are available, to check you availability click here: https://www.gov.uk/find-funding-for-land-or-farms